Need help collecting the unpaid overtime you are owed?

 Are You Eligible for Overtime?

-Florida Unpaid Wages and Overtime Lawyers
+Florida Unpaid Overtime and the FLSA

 More than 130 million American workers are protected (or “covered”) by the Fair Labor Standards Act (FLSA), which is enforced by the Wage and Hour Division of the U.S. Department of Labor.
 Florida law generally tracks the provisions of the FLSA in terms of overtime compensation.